droglenc/NCMTH107/modules/GetOrganized.md

 ## In-Class Activities

+The following items will be completed in class.

 * Discuss syllabus and class webpage
 * Orient to Piazza discussion site
 * Take first preparation quiz on Gradescrope (all answers from Webpage Scavenger Hunt)